basicallydan/interfake/readme.md

-# Interfake: Mocked JSON APIs for any platform
+# Interfake: Mocked JSON APIs

-Interfake is a tool which allows developers of client-side applications to easily create dummy APIs to develop against.
+Interfake is a tool which allows developers of client-side applications of *any* platform to easily create dummy HTTP APIs to develop against.
 Let's get started with a simple example.

-## Get Started
+## Get started

 If you don't want to use the JavaScript method to create your Interfake API, go read up on [all the methods](#three-ways-to-use-interfake).
 Otherwise, read on.